datalayer/icons/README.md

 # Ξ 🎉 Datalayer Icons

-> React.js icons for data products.
+> React.js and JupyterLab icons for data products.

-This repository contains a collection of React.js icons useful at [Datalayer](https://datalayer.tech), covering [Jupyter](https://jupyter.org), [Kubernetes](https://kubernetes.io) and other ecosystems.
+This repository contains a collection of [React.js](https://react.dev) icons useful at [Datalayer](https://datalayer.tech), covering [Jupyter](https://jupyter.org), [Kubernetes](https://kubernetes.io) and other ecosystems.

+The icons are also shipped as [LabIcon](https://github.com/jupyterlab/jupyterlab/blob/main/packages/ui-components/README.md#labicon---set-up-and-render-icons) objects, ready-to use icons in [JupyterLab](https://github.com/jupyterlab/jupyterlab).

 You are welcome to use those icons in your own data product.
 A preview is available on https://icons.datalayer.tech, give us [a star](https://github.com/datalayer/icons/stargazers) ⭐ if you like it.